 Accuracy and industry-specific options

-Verbit’s transcriptions are 99%+ accurate.
+Verbit’s transcriptions can provide up to 99% targeted accuracy.
 When researchers cover industry-specific topics and use niche language, Verbit’s hybrid method or professional transcribers can deliver accuracy in a way that automatic transcription tools alone cannot.
 For instance, Verbit has specific versions of its solutions for specific industries.
 As a result, the software and the transcribers can prepare to capture verbatim transcription in qualitative research settings accurately.

 Additionally, Verbit offers the option of uploading terms and names before a recording session.
 By using this feature, researchers can prepare the transcribers so that they know how to spell names or identify terms of art correctly.